NEW! Run Down Rescue

 Provides essential nutrients for healthy nails, hair and skin.

-Silicon dioxide (silica)
+Silicon colloidal anhydrous (silica)

 Silica is an ultra-trace element (required in small amounts) involved in the formation of bone, teeth and cartilage.
 Silica rich foods include whole grains especially oatmeal and brown rice and root vegetables.